 The Biopharmaceutical Industry Helps Strengthen the U.S. Economy

-PhRMA members have invested more than half a trillion dollars in R&D since 2000, including an estimated $51.6 billion in 2013 alone.
+Since 2000, PhRMA member companies have invested more than half a trillion dollars in the search for new treatments and cures, including an estimated $58.8 billion in 2015 alone.
 The impacts of this spending and the sector’s broad support for biomedical research ripple across the economy.

-The U.S. biopharmaceutical sector employs more than 810,000 workers and supports a total of 3.4 million jobs across the country.
+The U.S. biopharmaceutical sector employs nearly 854,000 workers and supports a total of 3.4 million jobs across the country.

 The industry helps support a vibrant scientific and economic ecosystem that is vital to the U.S. economy and our country’s competitiveness in the global market.
 Biopharmaceutical companies put down roots in communities across the country, helping to generate jobs across a whole range of sectors, from suppliers to retail to personal services.

 The jobs the industry creates have high wages and require a workforce with diverse skills and educational levels, from Ph.D. scientists to entry-level technicians, to support staff of all kinds.
 In 2014, employees in direct biopharmaceutical sector jobs earned an average salary of $123,108, more than twice the average $57,149 annual salary for all other U.S. jobs.

 Overall economic contribution